jackel119/website/contents/articles/2017-09-25-survey-results/index.md

 Many of the suggestions we've received have already been addressed somewhere above, but for those that didnt:

-_Being more transparent with what is going on, not just on the commitee, but with how each event went_
+>Being more transparent with what is going on, not just on the commitee, but with how each event went

 Well, I hope this whole report is a good start.
 We're looking to become more active with our blog this year, with content from anything ranging from post-event writeups to sponsorship news, so hopefully this answers your request.

-_More diversity for companies coming to engage the students (e.g. game developers, social media)_
+>More diversity for companies coming to engage the students (e.g. game developers, social media)

-Though we can't tell you who are sponsors this upcoming year are quite yet, we've contacted 239 companies with from various fields and backgrounds this year, so stay tuned&hellip;
+Well we do have THE social media company this year.
+Also, when we reach out to companies for sponsorship, we try to contact as many companis as we can from a diverse range of backgrounds.
+Whether they're interested enough in top-tier graduates from one of the best universities in the world to consider sponsorship is unfortunately out of our control, but we are quite happy with the diversity of our sponsors this year.

-_Get the hoodies and other clothing items out way sooner_
+>Get the hoodies and other clothing items out way sooner

 This was something we were thinking of as well.
 Especially with the next batch of freshers coming in soon, it does make sense to get them out a tad bit earlier.

-_Take more personal feedback not general forms_
+>Take more personal feedback not general forms

 Feel free to drop us an email at <docsoc@imperial.ac.uk>

-_Have more workshops such as the webdev one_
+>Have more workshops such as the webdev one

 Noted.
-We'll discuss this.
+We've got plans.

-_More food-based activities rather than alcohol-based_
+>More food-based activities rather than alcohol-based

 We hope you came to the BBQ!
 Now that we've bought ourselves a grill, doing more of these is definitely something we have in mind.

-_Organize more graduate student events_
+>Organize more graduate student events

 We believe most of our events are appropriate for both undergraduate and graduate students - but if you disagree with us, drop us an email and tell us why!

-_Laptop spots in labs with VGA/HDMI inputs and keyboard/mouse available_
+>Laptop spots in labs with VGA/HDMI inputs and keyboard/mouse available

 Forwarded to the Departmental Representatives.

-_More academia focused events_
+>More academia focused events

 Also something we're working on.
 Once again, stay tuned.

 ___

 That's all we wanted to say for now.
-In the coming weeks we'll also be letting you know of a few more changes and updates to DoCSoc this year, so stay tuned for that.
+We hope you've enjoyed your summer holidays, and good luck with the term!